nilufrmw/thermal-printer/README.md

 #endif // UART_H
 ```
 - Use `void` as parameter in function declarations without parameters, because in C, functions with empty paranthesis can be called with any number of parameters.

+- Use fixed-width integers (uint8_t, uint16_t from stdint.h) as it makes memory usage obvious